 Conceptualized in 1988, HopeWorks received its 501(c)(3) status in 1998.
 HopeWorks believes that investment in the individual education and well-being of its students will create Christ-centered communities with strengthened relationships, improved economies and generational impact.

-Providing Hope and Jobs for more than 30 years
+Providing Hope and Jobs for 35 years

 HopeWorks provides support to Memphians in three main categories: